 AI and LLMs

-LLMs generate Markdown effortlessly: it is their mother tongue.
-But "valid" Markdown means nothing: any output passes, including hallucinated fields, missing sections and broken metadata.
+Language models generate Markdown with ease: it is the format most present in their training data.
+However, "valid" Markdown guarantees nothing: any output passes, including hallucinated fields, missing sections and incorrect metadata.

-STXT is an ideal format for AI-generated documents:
+STXT is a suitable format for AI-generated documents:

-as easy to write as Markdown, but verifiable.
+as easy to write as Markdown, and verifiable.

 Why an LLM writes good STXT

-STXT does not appear in model training data, but that matters less than it seems.
-With an example and a template in context, following a regular format is something LLMs do very well.
+STXT does not appear in model training data, but with an example and a template in context, following a regular format is a task that models perform reliably.

 The possible mistakes are few and well known:

-When an LLM generates Markdown, nobody can check the result.
+When an LLM generates Markdown, there is nothing to check the result against.
 When it generates STXT with a template:

 A valid STXT document means the structure is correct.
 Valid Markdown means nothing.